Once a laborer, this immigrant now owns his farm. He and his daughter are among few Hispanic farmers in Texas.

 “I feel like if I can be dedicated to five different jobs, why not?”
 Yuleida said.
 “These were things that our ancestors could have never dreamed of.”

+This article originally appeared in The Texas Tribune at https://www.texastribune.org/2023/12/21/hispanic-farmers-texas/.
+The Texas Tribune is a member-supported, nonpartisan newsroom informing and engaging Texans on state politics and policy.
+Learn more at texastribune.org.

-This article originally appeared on El Paso Times: Mexican immigrant, daughter among few Hispanic farmers in Texas
+This article originally appeared on Amarillo Globe-News: Once a laborer, this Hispanic immigrant now owns his farm in Texas